 - Syskay (a Local hosting company)

-In a bid to make this list as straightforward as possible we omitted re-seller hosting services as all the hosting companies listed above offers re-seller web hosting.
+To make this list as straightforward as possible, we omitted re-seller hosting services as all the hosting companies listed above offer re-seller web hosting.

 There’s clearly no point listing worst reseller hosting companies, best reseller hosting company and all that.
-All the worst, average, and best experiences we have had with re-seller hosting is from one or two hosting providers already named in our list.
+The worst, average, and best experiences we have had with re-seller hosting are from one or two hosting providers already named in this list.

-We will advice you do not always go for the free domain name that comes with most hosting companies as that can make things really cumbersome when trying to move away from them.
+We will advise you do not always go for the free domain name that comes with most hosting companies as that can make things really cumbersome when trying to move away from them.

-Also hosting your email accounts in the same host means that your email is down once your hosting provider is experiencing a prolonged downtime or making some changes on their server infrastructure.
+Also, hosting your email accounts in the same host means that your email is down once your hosting provider experiences a prolonged downtime or makes some changes to their server infrastructure.
 This shouldn’t be an issue if your hosting provider experiences downtime seldom.

-Are there other really bad hosting companies you have had your best or worst experiences with?
+Are there other terrible hosting companies you have had your best or worst hosting experiences with?
 Please do list them below in the comments section.